Violent Saturday

 Violent Saturday is a 1955 American crime film directed by Richard Fleischer and starring Victor Mature, Richard Egan and Stephen McNally.
 Set in a fictional mining town in Arizona, the film depicts the planning of a bank robbery as the nexus in the personal lives of several townspeople.
-(In the novel the film was adapted from, the setting was a small town in rural Alabama and there is no mine).

-In supporting roles are Virginia Leith, Sylvia Sidney and Ernest Borgnine.
-Violent Saturday was filmed in color and on location in Bisbee, Arizona.
+Shot in CinemaScope and filmed on location in Bisbee, Arizona, the supporting cast includes Lee Marvin, Sylvia Sidney and Ernest Borgnine.

 Plot

-Harper (Stephen McNally) is a bank robber posing as a traveling salesman.
-He arrives in town, soon to be joined by sadistic benzedrine addict Dill (Lee Marvin) and bookish Chapman (J. Carrol Naish).
+Harper is a bank robber posing as a traveling salesman.
+He arrives in the town of Bradenville, soon to be joined by sadistic benzedrine addict Dill and bookish Chapman.

-Boyd Fairchild (Richard Egan) is manager of the local copper mine, troubled by his philandering wife (Margaret Hayes).
-He considers an affair with nurse Linda Sherman (Virginia Leith), though he truly loves his wife.
-His associate, Shelley Martin (Victor Mature), has a happy home life, but is embarrassed that his son believes that he is a coward because he did not serve in World War II.
+Boyd Fairchild is the manager of the local copper mine who is troubled by his philandering wife.
+He considers an affair with nurse Linda Sherman, although he truly loves his wife.
+His associate Shelley Martin has a happy home life, although his son Steve believes that he is a coward because he did not serve in World War II, having remained in the U.S. to manage an airplane factory.
+Harry Reeves, the manager of the local bank, is a peeping tom, and librarian Elsie Braden resorts to larceny to escape her debts.

-Subplots involves a peeping-tom bank manager, Harry Reeves (Tommy Noonan), and a larcenous librarian, Elsie Braden (Sylvia Sidney).
-As the bank robbers carry out their plot, the separate character threads are drawn together.
-Violence erupts during the robbery.
-Fairchild's wife is slain and bank manager Reeves is wounded.
+As the bank robbers execute their plan to rob the bank, Mrs. Fairchild is slain and Reeves is wounded in a gunfight.
 Martin is held hostage on a farm with an Amish family.
-With the help of the father (Ernest Borgnine), he defeats the crooks in a savage gunfight.
-In the aftermath, Martin becomes a hero to his son, and Linda comforts Fairchild as he grieves for his wife.
+With the help of the family's pacifist father Stadt, he defeats the crooks.
+In the aftermath, Martin becomes a hero to Steve and Linda comforts Fairchild as he grieves for his wife.